Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 tracer = trace.get_tracer(__name__)

-async def pubsub_subscriber(redis: Redis, channel: str):
+async def pubsub_subscriber(redis_client: Redis, channel: str):

 last_seq = -1

-async with redis.pubsub() as ps:
+async with redis_client.pubsub() as ps:

 await ps.subscribe(channel)